priyashpatil/bookstore/README.md

 ## Getting Started

 1. Clone the repository.
+2. `cd` into `bookstor-app`.
+3. Run `composer install`.
-2. Rename or copy the `bookstore-app/.env-example` to `bookstore-app/.env`.
+4. Rename or copy the `bookstore-app/.env-example` to `bookstore-app/.env`.
-3. Update the `.env` with the database credentials.
+5. Update the `.env` with the database and scout credentials.
+6. Run `./vendor/bin/sail up -d`.
-4. Run `php artisan migrate` to run the database migrations.
+7. Run `./vendor/bin/sail artisan migrate` to run the database migrations.
-5. Start the server with `php artisan serve`.
-6. Storage link `./vendor/bin/sail artisan storage:link`.
+8. Storage link `./vendor/bin/sail artisan storage:link`.

-> Seed the fake data by running `php artisan migrate:fresh --seed`.
+> Seed with fake data by running `./vendor/bin/sail artisan migrate:fresh --seed`.
+> With the seeder the deafult admin credentials are email and password are `admin@email.com` and `password`.

 ## Infrastructure